How to crochet in the back loop of a stitch

 To work through the back loop only, you will insert your hook only under the strand furthest from you, the strand towards the back of your fabric.
 Notice that which loop is the front, and which is the back, changes when you turn your fabric.
 The front loop is the one closest to you when it is time to work the stitch.
 The back loop is the one furthest from you when it is time to work the stitch.

-Looking at the picture above, you can see that I inserted my hook under just the back loop.
+Looking at the picture above, where I am working on my Tiffany Blanket, click here for FREE pattern, you can see that I inserted my hook under just the back loop.
 You can see the front loop still, just under my hook, and my hook only has one strand of yarn over the top of it.

 You can see in the picture above, my newly completed single crochet stitch, plus a few others.
 You might notice that you can still see the unused front loops forming something of a line under my newly-formed stitches.
 Back-loop-only, or front-loop-only stitches are often used for just this reason, to leave this line on the fabric, to provide texture, or a certain look.